-What are the Most Substantial Damages Awarded in a Malpractice Settlement?
+What Are The Most Substantial Damages Awarded In A Malpractice Settlement?

-When it comes to a medical malpractice claim, the victim will be looking to pursue the recovery of both their economic damages and their non-economic damages.
-Recovering economic damages means they are not left out of pocket for the costs they have incurred because of the malpractice, and pursuing compensation for their non-economic damages allows them to seek financial recompense for their pain and suffering.
+When it comes to a medical malpractice claim, the victim will be looking to pursue the recovery of both their economic damages and their noneconomic damages.
+Recovering economic damages means they are not left out of pocket for the costs they have incurred because of the malpractice, and pursuing compensation for their noneconomic damages allows them to seek financial recompense for their pain and suffering.

 In the majority of cases, the compensation awarded for a victim’s pain and suffering damages will be the most substantial damages that a medical malpractice lawyer pursues on behalf of their victim.